sumit-ai-ml/ZERO-YOLO/paper/paper.md

 1. **Workflow complexity.** Preparing config files, writing training scripts, and troubleshooting CUDA/PyTorch errors deter non-ML experts [@ultralytics-docs].
 2. **Data sovereignty.** Institutions handling medical or proprietary imagery cannot upload data to third-party services [@roboflow].

 ZERO-YOLO addresses both.
 It eliminates coding entirely and keeps the full workflow on-premise under a permissive MIT licence, empowering scientists to run high-quality object-detection experiments without cloud dependencies or legal entanglements.
+The installation and usage instructions (both written and video) for the software can be found at: https://github.com/sumit-ai-ml/ZERO-YOLO

 # Features